First Stage

 Notes

-The route takes place in the lower valley, so it is recommended in the intermediate seasons when the heat is not yet oppressive.
-Although it does not reach high altitudes, the stage is long and, considering the various ups and downs, it overcomes significant differences in height.
+The route runs through the lower valley, so it is recommended during the intermediate seasons when the heat is not yet oppressive.
+Although it does not reach high altitudes, the stage is long and, considering the various ups and downs, involves significant elevation changes.

 On the trail